Pogoń Tczew

-Pogoń Tczew, also known as Pogoń Dekpol Tczew is a women's football club from the Kociewian town of Tczew, Poland.
-As of the 2025–26 season, they play in the Ekstraliga.
+Pogoń Tczew, also known as Pogoń Dekpol Tczew, is a women's football club from the Kociewian town of Tczew, Poland.
+As of the 2026–27 season, they play in the III liga, the fourth tier, following relegation from the Ekstraliga the previous season and choosing not to compete in the I liga.

 History

 Pogoń Tczew was founded in 2016 when the women's section of Gryf Tczew broke away to form a separate club.
 Their first game as an independent club was played against AZS-AWFiS Gdańsk.

 The 2021–22 season saw Pogoń Tczew promoted from the I liga into the Ekstraliga for the first time in their history.
 By the winter break of the 2022–23 season, Pogoń Tczew's debut in the Ekstraliga, the team were in the relegation zone, however they went on to finish the season in ninth position in the table.
 The following season, they finished one place higher, sealing Medyk Konin's relegation in their final match.

 At the start of the 2024–25 season, the club was fined zł1,000 by the PZPN for procedural irregularities in their licensing application.
 In September 2024, it was reported that Pogoń Tczew striker Magdalena Sobal, who had recently made her debut for the national team, had signed a three-year deal with Juventus, initially going out on loan to Brescia.